LinkageIO/Minus80/docs/accessions_and_cohorts.rst

    x['age']

-However usefuls, most experiments do not consist of a single accession.
+However useful, most experiments do not consist of a single accession.
 Accessions become powerful when they are analyzed together in some sort of experimental context.
 A group of accessions is called a :class:`Cohort`.